-The North Milwaukie

-Innovation Area Plan (the Plan)

-positions the North Milwaukie

-Innovation Area (NMIA)

-to leverage its strategic

-location and attractiveness

-as an employment center

-as well as an innovative,

-dynamic location for the next

-generation of entrepreneurs.
+The North Milwaukie Industrial Area Framework Plan (Plan) positions the North Milwaukie Industrial Area (NMIA) to leverage its strategic location and attractiveness as an employment center as well as an innovative, dynamic location for the next generation of entrepreneurs.

 The Plan provides recommendations and strategies to increase employment opportunities and support existing businesses through in-depth technical analysis or land use, development feasibility, open space, transportation and infrastructure.
 The Plan is a long-term vision that identifies regulatory, programmatic and infrastructure investments and is anticipated to be implemented over the next 20 years.